TUT FM 96.2

 TUT FM 96.2 broadcasts on 96.2 MHz FM Stereo from studios in the Tshwane University of Technology's Soshanguve Campus to most areas in Pretoria that are within a 50 km radius including Soshanguve, Ga-Rankuwa, Mabopane, Winterveldt, Pretoria suburbs and CBD, Centurion, Hatfield, Brooklyn, and many more.
 The station targets the listeners between 15 – 35 in the LSM group 3–7.
 The programming reflects a multi-cultural flavour targeted at the young black listener in the township, high school, college and university and the community, consists of about 40% talk and 60% music and includes the local news, traffic reports, and weather reports.

-Vision

-The station claims that their vision is “to be leading community radio station that facilitates social development and provides programmes that are relevant to the needs and aspirations of the community we serve.”

-Mission

-TUT FM sees it their mission to provide information, education and entertainment to our community with responsibility, respect, honesty and integrity, and to develop the talent of all prospective radio people from the community.